ionic-team/getting-started-iv-react/README.md

 # Getting Started with Identity Vault in @ionic/react

-This application walks through the basic setup and use of <a href="https://ionic.io/products/identity-vault" target="_blank">Ionic's Identity Vault</a> in an `@ionic/react` application.
-Rather than connecting to a back end service and storing user session data this application will just store information that you type in and tell it to store.
-Almost all of the work done here will be concentrated on a couple of files:
+In this tutorial we will walk through the basic setup and use of <a href="https://ionic.io/products/identity-vault" target="_blank">Ionic's Identity Vault</a> in an `@ionic/react` application.

+The most common use case of Identity Vault is to connect to a back end service and store user session data.
+For the purpose of this tutorial, the application we build will not connect to an actual service.
+Instead, the application will simply store information that you type in and tell it to store.

+Almost all of the work done in this tutorial will be concentrated on a couple of files:

-- `src/hooks/useVault.ts`: a custom React hook that abstracts the logic associated with using Identity Vault.
+- `src/hooks/useVault.ts`: A custom React hook that abstracts the logic associated with using Identity Vault.
 Functions and state exported here model what might be done in a real application.

-- `src/pages/Home.tsx`: the main view component will have several form controls that allow the user to manipulate the vault.
+- `src/pages/Home.tsx`: The main view component will have several form controls that allow the user to manipulate the vault.
 An application would not typically do this.
 Rather, it would call the methods from `useVault()` within various workflows.
-In this "getting started" demo application, however, this allows us to easily play around with the various APIs to see how they behave.
+In this "getting started" demo application, however, this allows us to easily play around with the various Identity Vault APIs to see how they behave.

 ## Generate the Application

-The first thing we need to do is generate our application.
+The first step to take is to generate our application:

 ```bash
 ionic start getting-started-iv-react blank --type=react
 ```

-Now that the application has been generated let's add the native platforms.
+Now that the application has been generated let's add the iOS and Android platforms.

 Open the `capacitor.config.ts` file and change the `appId` to something unique like `io.ionic.gettingstartedivreact`: